Leoš Janáček: 1900–1915: Difficult years

+1916–1928: Breakthrough and masterworks

 In 1916, he started a long professional and personal relationship with theatre critic, dramatist and translator Max Brod.
 In the same year, Jenůfa, revised by Kovařovic, was finally accepted by the National Theatre.
 Its performance in Prague in 1916 was a great success, and brought Janáček his first acclaim.
-He was 62.

 Following the Prague première, he began a relationship with singer Gabriela Horváthová, which led to his wife Zdenka's attempted suicide and their "informal" divorce.
 A year later (1917), he met Kamila Stösslová, a young married woman 38 years his junior, who was to inspire him for the remaining years of his life.
 He conducted an obsessive and (on his side at least) passionate correspondence with her, of nearly 730 letters.
 From 1917 to 1919, deeply inspired by Stösslová, he composed The Diary of One Who Disappeared.
 As he completed its final revision, he began his next 'Kamila' work, the opera Káťa Kabanová.

 In 1920, Janáček retired from his post as director of the Brno Conservatory but continued to teach until 1925.
 In 1921, he attended a lecture by the Indian philosopher-poet Rabindranath Tagore and used a Tagore poem as the basis for the chorus The Wandering Madman (1922).
-At the same time, he encountered the microtonal works of Alois Hába.
-In the early 1920s, Janáček completed his opera The Cunning Little Vixen, which had been inspired by a serialized novella in the newspaper Lidové noviny.
+In the early 1920s, Janáček completed his opera The Cunning Little Vixen, which had been inspired by a serialized novella by Rudolf Těsnohlídek in the newspaper Lidové noviny.